-Massachusetts Legal Definitions of Sexual Assault, Domestic Violence, Dating Violence, Stalking and Consent contact or intercourse OR sexual contact or intercourse with someone who is not able to give consent.
+Sexual Assault means an offense that meets the definition of Rape, Fondling, Incest or Statutory Rape as used in the FBI's UCR program.
+Sexual assault is any unwanted, coerced, or forced sexual contact or intercourse OR sexual contact or intercourse with someone who is not able to give consent.
 Sexual assault can involve the sexual penetration of a body orifice, but also includes other unwanted sexual contact.
 Victims can be either women or men.
 Most victim/survivors know the perpetrators who may be the victim/survivor's best friend, lover, partner, date, family member, neighbor, teacher, employer, doctor, or classmate.
 The perpetrator can be a boyfriend or girlfriend.
 Sexual assault can occur between members of the opposite sex or same sex.
 Alcohol, date rape drugs, or other substances may be involved.